tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 [01-missing-values-bug 330a2b1] fixes missing values bug, closes #01
 ```

-If we now switch back to the `main` branch our new commit will no longer be there in the source file.
+If we now switch back to the `main` branch our new commit will no longer be there in the source file or the output of `git log`.

 ```bash
 git switch main